-Another problem occurs with the robot already in the limit of the working volume (Fig. 5.c) and the operator moves the wrist between two positions outside this volume.
-In this situation, the robot movement would be locked since there is no path to be traversed.
+Another problem occurs with the robot already in the limit of the working volume (Fig. 5.c) and the operator moving the wrist between two positions outside this volume.
+In this situation, as the path to be traversed by the robot has no solution, it would be locked.
 To solve this problem, we have implemented a function which, from a vector located in the center of the coordinate system, if the desired position is outside the working volume, we get the desired point nearest to the intersection of this line with the circle that defines the working volume (Fig. 5.d).